 The reason I still remember that kindhearted professor, who did not think I was shy and took the time to talk to me after class, was because this interaction was the exception to the norm.

-I’ll be the first to admit that I could’ve done more in this class, and in many other scenarios throughout my life, to vocalize my thoughts and showcase the real me.
+Sure, I probably could’ve done more in this class, and in many other scenarios throughout my life, to vocalize my thoughts and showcase the real me.
 But I shouldn’t always feel like I need to prove a point because someone else has jumped to a conclusion about my introverted nature.
-Being quiet may leave others to misinterpret my silence sometimes, but that’s okay.
-I know who I am as a person.
+Being quiet may leave others to misinterpret my silence sometimes, but that’s okay, because I know who I am as a person.